 According to the poll board from the transparency project display in mudd, Oberlin students collectively value responsible investment, financial aid, environmental initiatives, and paying lower paid staff more equitably.We do not want the administrators to be paid more, and fewer people value better dorms or higher quality food.
 Just collecting a consensus like that is a good start.

 In the spectrum of prestigious colleges, Oberlin does not do poorly in these regards.
-Krislov does not make nearly as much as the professor of harvard, and in fact, nobody in the administration makes over 250,000 a year.
+Krislov does not make nearly as much as the President of harvard, and in fact, nobody in the administration makes over 250,000 a year.
 We give numerous environmental or solidarity grants, are fairly receptive to environmentalist initiatives like the bottled water restrictions, and we spend much less on manicuring the campus than many other colleges.
 And we don't provide a business major. none of our iniquities are outside the ordinary.

 true- if change takes place here, it's going to have to take place everywhere because oberlin is still operating within the same framework as everyone else- competing for the tuition savings funds of prospective students, and trying to balance their budget at the same moment. but there is a lot to be said for organizing locally and engaging with your own community. so do it. be a smart consumer and band with the other consumers, and decide intelligently and intentionally what product you want the manufacturers to produce.
 And while you are doing that, you can still work towards catalyzing the larger revolution.

 Here are a few things you can do towards shifting the priorities of the college: